ElijahKotyluk/commercejs-nuxt-demo/README.md

 ### 4. Create a minimal [Nuxt plugin](https://nuxtjs.org/guide/plugins#inject-into-vue-instances) with the Commerce.js SDK

 Create a new file in the plugins directory of your Nuxt app called `commerce.js`.
 You will begin this file by importing the Commerce.js SDK at the top of the file, followed by importing `Vue`.
-Next, inject the Commerce.js SDK with your API key into the `Vue` instance by setting a new property on the `Vue` instance called `$commerce`, which will allow you to access the Commerce.js API through the Vue's instance globally.
-Once you've done this all [features](https://commercejs.com/docs/overview/getting-started.html#features) of Commerce.js will be accessible on your `Vue` instance.
+Next, inject the Commerce.js SDK with your API key into the `Vue` instance by setting a new property on the `Vue` instance called `$commerce`, which will allow you to access the Commerce.js SDK through Vue's instance globally.
+Once you've done this, all [features](https://commercejs.com/docs/overview/getting-started.html#features) of Commerce.js will be accessible on your `Vue` instance.
 Don't forget to add your new plugin's path to the plugins property located in the `nuxt.config.js` file of your project root so that Nuxt can inject it when building.

 ```js